The U.S. Real Estate Investment Trust (REIT) industry had a

 Plum Creek Timber Co.
 Inc.

-diversified private timberlands in the U.S. The company produces
+private timberlands in the U.S. The company produces lumber,

-lumber, plywood and medium density fiberboard in its wood
+plywood and medium density fiberboard in its wood products

-timber and land base provides excellent operational flexibility
+base provides excellent operational flexibility to respond to

 In addition, the upsurge in demographic trends driving housing

 markets and demand for real estate properties across the nation

 provides a strong economic backdrop for the company to demonstrate

 solid financial performance in the future.
 Housing starts are